QuentinRa/blog.quentinra.dev/maths/optimization/co/lagrange.md

 In a lot of cases, finding the unknowns is not as easy as solving the system, especially if you have inequality constraints.
-Most of the times, you will still have lambda/mu inside X*.
+Most of the time, you will still have lambda/mu inside X*.

 Lambdas/mus are positive or null so you might have